-The share of the top three retail suppliers is about 50% of the total volume.
-The retail supply of natural gas has grown with an annual rate of 2%.
+The share of the top three retail suppliers is about 50 per cent of the total volume.
+The retail supply of natural gas has grown with an annual rate of 2 per cent.
 In addition to the original domestic retail suppliers, there are also retail suppliers owned by foreign-based companies.
 The market entrance of the foreign-based companies has occurred through acquisitions.

 No new retail suppliers without any affiliate connection to either TSO or DSOs in Finland have entered the market since the introduction of natural gas markets.
-As regards vertical integration in the natural gas retail market, the wholesale supplier and TSO Gasum Ltd is downward vertically integrated into natural gas retail supply and distribution network operation through its ownership in Suomen Kaasuenergia Ltd.
+As regards vertical integration in the natural gas retail market, the wholesale supplier and TSO Gasum Ltd is downward vertically integrated into natural gas retail supply and distribution network operation through its ownership in Gasum Local Distribution Ltd.